koas/my-second-pc/README.md

 This demo features the first styles we used for the library.
 Over the years, the look was changed to accommodate trends in operating system and icon design.
 A major rewrite was done a few years later using jQuery and two years ago I rewrote it again using Vue.js, which is the current version we use at Karontek.

 Two months ago, and because of the COVID-19 global crisis, sadly one of our customers went out of business.
-They were the last ones who still had a working application that used this library.
-Since it's not used anywhere anymore my company authorized me to make the code public.
+They were the last ones who still had a working application that used this initial plain JS version of the library.
+Since it's not used anywhere anymore my company allowed me to make the code public.

 I hope it can be useful to someone for something, though I doubt it.
 But I'll settle for showing what could be done with the web technology of the mid to late 2000s.